Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

-The characteristics selected to explain the policy intensity (i.e., set \textit{ii}) are borrowed from the agricultural and trade policy literature \citep{Anderson2013,Magrini2017}.
-Specifically, we consider: real per capita GDP and total population as a proxy of the country demand and size, respectively; per-capita arable land and the agricultural total factor productivity growth index to assess the country's relative agricultural comparative advantage; the ratio of food imports to total exports, net food exports, and absolute (positive and negative) percentage deviations from the trend in international food prices as a measure of country's access to, dependence from, and position in the global market; and the international food price volatility index to capture country's response to changes in price levels.
+\textbf{Covariates - Country characteristics}.
+Borrowing from the agricultural and trade policy literature (\citealp{Anderson2013,Magrini2017}), we consider a large set of variables to explain the intensity of policy intervention.
+These are: real per capita GDP and total population as a proxy of the country demand and size, respectively; per-capita arable land and the agricultural total factor productivity growth index to assess the country's relative agricultural comparative advantage; the ratio of food imports to total exports, net food exports, and absolute (positive and negative) percentage deviations from the trend in international food prices as a measure of country's access to, dependence from, and position in the global market, respectively; and the international food price volatility index to capture country's response to changes in price levels.
 Finally, we include a dummy to capture the effect of the food crisis of 2007-08, and a set of regional dummies to control for unobservable characteristics of African, Asian, European-transition, Latin American, and high-income countries.

-Food security (i.e., set \textit{iii}) is primarily measured as the level of food availability, that is the supply of food commodities in kilo-calories per person.
-According to the guidelines of the Committee on World Food Security \citep{CFS2009}, consumers are better off when this measure is maximized.\footnote{Note that supply figures do not include consumption-level waste (i.e. that wasted at retail, restaurant and household levels), and therefore represents food available for consumption at the retail level, rather than actual food intake.} As an example, Unites States shows around 3700 per capita calorie supply in 2000, while Kenya only 2000 kcal.
-Alternatively, as also suggested by the \citet{CFS2009}, we analyze food utilization as proxied by the prevalence of anemia among children aged under five.\footnote{Consequently, consumers are better off when the measure of food utilization is minimized.}

-Finally, the network (i.e., set \textit{iv}) is built using the value of bilateral agri-food trade in each given year (see Figure \ref{fig:ITN}).
-The time window considered goes from 1990 to 2010.
-Furthermore, it is worth emphasizing that \citet{Magrini2017}, to avoid the risk of interference, exclude the countries most likely to generate or be affected by spillover effects from the analysis (i.e., the top global exporters and importers), namely: the United States, Germany, France, Italy, Spain, the Netherlands, Belgium, China, Brazil, Canada, Japan and the UK.
-In contrast, we keep these countries because it is our interest to account for interference.\footnote{In a robustness check, we also exclude from our analysis these countries.} Consequently, we have a sample of 74 countries (see Figure \ref{fig:map}).
-Summary statistics are reported in Table \ref{tab:descriptives}.
-For additional information on data sources, see Table \ref{tab:sources} in \ref{sec:figures}.